-To open the language settings, in the main menu, click Administration » Settings.
+- In the main menu, click Administration » Settings.

 When you have added more than one language, the Multilingual URLs section appears.

-After you have added a language, you can translate Translate pages and Translate content items and taxonomies in this language.
+After you have added a language, you can Translate pages and Translate content items and taxonomies in this language.

 If you have created your languages in directories, by default, pages in the default language do not have language prefixes in their URLs.